It's about the idea, folks!

 The dormant Canadiens franchise most definitely became the Toronto Tecumsehs in 1912, and that was the franchise eventually owned by Eddie Livingstone.
 After several name changes and false starts, Livingstone killed off the Tecumsehs/Ontarios/Shamrocks entry, and then purchased the Blueshirts.

-Upon the creation of the NHL in 1917, the Blueshirst were no longer Livinsgtone's - he still only owned a dormant Shamrocks club.
-Of course, the Blueshirts first morphed into the NHL Toronto Arena's, then the St. Patricks, and finally, our beloved rival Maple Leafs.
+Upon the creation of the NHL in 1917, the Blueshirts were no longer Livinsgtone's — he still only owned a dormant Shamrocks club.
+Of course, the Blueshirts first morphed into the NHL Toronto Arenas, then the St. Patricks, and finally, our beloved rival Maple Leafs.

 One last small clarification of note - quite trivial.

-Jimmy Gardner, the owner of the Montreal Wanderers at the time, felt spurned by the owners of the CHA, a league that had been created just prior to the NHA.
+Jimmy Gardiner, the owner of the Montreal Wanderers at the time, felt spurned by the owners of the CHA, a league that had been created just prior to the NHA.
 Without a league to play in, the Wanderers schemed with other teams in the CHA to disband it, and join the NHA instead.
-Needing a french rival team for the english Wanderers, Gardiner and O'Brien met on December 2 to finalize the creation of the original "Canadiens".
+Needing a French rival team for the English Wanderers, Gardiner and O'Brien met on December 2 to finalize the creation of the original "Canadiens."

 So when all is said and tied together, several hazy points are clarified in my esteem.
 Here's why.